kamend0/renty/README.md

 # Renty

 This is a work example I prepared for Rentable on Oct.
-12th, 2024.
+12th, 2024 in ~5 hours for an
+interview process for a full-stack web developer position.
 It's a Rails app which allows users to upload properties (address/city/state), add units to those properties (showing their number of beds and baths, square footage, and monthly rent), and search for uploaded properties by city.